CBorowski-dev/docs-operaton-org/content/user-guide/spring-boot-integration/configuration.md

 To have more control over the execution itself, you can provide your own

-- `org.camunda.bpm.engine.impl.jobexecutor.JobExecutor`
+- `org.operaton.bpm.engine.impl.jobexecutor.JobExecutor`
 - `org.springframework.core.task.TaskExecutor` named `camundaTaskExecutor`

 beans.

 IMPORTANT: The job executor is not enabled in the configuration.
-This is done after the spring context successfully loaded (see `org.camunda.bpm.spring.boot.starter.runlistener`).
+This is done after the spring context successfully loaded (see `org.operaton.bpm.spring.boot.starter.runlistener`).

 ### `DefaultDeploymentConfiguration`